pw4rn3r/ECE382/labs/compex1/index.md

 <br>
 <br>
 <br>
-3. (5pts) How many different addressing modes are used in the mystery code?
-List and give an example from the code of each mode used.
+3. (5pts) List the different addressing modes used in the mystery code.
+List and give an example instruction from the code for each addressing mode used.
 <br>
 <br>
 <br>